 Article ID: 2568167 - View products that this article applies to.

-Some applications may conflict with non-IFS Winsock Base Service Providers (BSP)s or Layered Service Providers (LSPs).
-An application creates an I/O completion port and associates it with a socket, and calls SetFileCompletionNotificationModes with the flag FILE_SKIP_COMPLETION_PORT_ON_SUCCESS on the socket handle.
-For any subsequent asynchronous Winsock calls on that socket with an OVERLAPPED structure passed, the application will not see completions for those Winsock function calls over the associated I/O completion port.
+Some applications may conflict with non-IFS Winsock Base Service Providers (BSPs) or Layered Service Providers (LSPs).
+An application creates an I/O completion port and associates it with a socket, and calls SetFileCompletionNotificationModes with the FILE_SKIP_COMPLETION_PORT_ON_SUCCESS flag on the socket handle.
+For any subsequent asynchronous Winsock calls on that socket that have an OVERLAPPED structure passed, the application will not experience completions for those Winsock function calls over the associated I/O completion port.

-Note: This issue only affects applications running on Windows Vista and higher, as this new IOCP flag (FILE_SKIP_COMPLETION_PORT_ON_SUCCESS) was only added in Vista.
+Note This issue affects only applications that run in Windows Vista and higher version because this new IOCP flag (FILE_SKIP_COMPLETION_PORT_ON_SUCCESS) was added in Vista.

 Non-IFS Winsock BSPs or LSPs are not compatible with the FILE_SKIP_COMPLETION_PORT_ON_SUCCESS flag.
-The incompatibility results in any asynchronous Winsock calls used by the socket with OVERLAPPED passed to not work correctly when non-IFS Winsock BSPs or LSPs have been installed.
+The incompatibility results in any asynchronous Winsock calls that are used by the socket and have OVERLAPPED passed not to work correctly when non-IFS Winsock BSPs or LSPs have been installed.
 All Winsock BSPs supplied by Microsoft use IFS handles and third-party BSPs are very uncommon.
-So this problem results primarily from non-IFS LSPs being installed.
+So this problem is caused primarily by having non-IFS LSPs installed.

 (http://go.microsoft.com/fwlink/?LinkId=151500)for other considerations.